Ennomines

 (NCBI-index: 934834)

 The Bordered Beauty (Epione repandaria) has an orange forewing with a broad brown-pink hem that tapers towards the apex.
-The shape of the dark border helps to distinguish this species from the Dark Bordered Beauty (Epione vespertaria).
-This geometer moth flies in two generations from June to October and is often seen flying as soon as it starts to get dark.
+The dark border’s shape helps distinguish this species from the Dark Bordered Beauty (Epione vespertaria).
+This geometer moth flies in two generations from June to October and is often seen flying as soon as it gets dark.
 The wingspan is 25-30mm.
 Host plant: Willow, Alder, Poplar, and Blackthorn.
 Dutch name: Puntige zoomspanner.
 Frisian name: Puntseamspanne.

 Flying period: